Cai Lun: Palace intrigue and workshop

-Since 82 CE, Liu Qing, Zhang's son from his concubine Consort Song, had been the designated heir, secured by the favor of Empress Ma.
-However, Ma's death in 79 CE made Lady Dou the empress, and—aiming to develop her family's power—she adopted Prince Zhao with the intention of installing him as heir.
+In 79 CE, Liu Qing, Zhang's son from his concubine Consort Song, had been the designated heir, secured by the favor of Empress Ma.
+However, Ma's death later in 79 CE made Lady Dou the empress, and—aiming to develop her family's power—she adopted Prince Zhao with the intention of installing him as heir.
 As a result, when Song became ill in 82 and asked for herbs, Dou falsely accused her of planning to use the herbs for witchcraft against Zhang.
 Dou then ordered Cai to interrogate Consort Song and her sister, another imperial consort, to force a confession; they both killed themselves.
 Believing Dou's accusation, Zhang replaced Liu Qing with Prince Zhao as heir.

 Prince Zhao, ruling as Emperor He, was 10 years old at his accession in 88 CE, so Dou took control as empress dowager and secured her authority by giving various positions to her four brothers, particularly Dou Xian, who promoted Cai to Zhongchang shi (中常侍; "Regular Attendant") for his loyalty.
 Cai served as a private counselor to He in political matters; this post gave Cai a salary-rank of 2000 shi, and was the highest eunuch-exclusive position, which also made him a chief eunuch of the palace.
 In the Hou Hanshu, Cai was characterized as, in the words of de Crespigny, "honest, cautious and a good judge of policy".
 Cai was also designated Shangfang Ling (尚方令; "Prefect of the Palace Workshop" or "Prefect of the Masters of Techniques") later in 88 or 89 CE.
 While in this eunuch-only position, he would have been responsible for the production of instruments and weapons for imperial use.
 The role had a salary-rank of 600 shi—though this was in addition to the 2000 shi from his continued Zhongchang shi post.

 When Emperor He came of age in 92 CE he led various officials, especially Zheng Zhong, in a coup d'état to overthrow the Dou family.
 Cai was not involved in their removal, and though he was previously allied with the family, he was undisturbed by the Emperor's coup.
 In 97 CE, his position as Shangfang Ling expanded in scope, as he became responsible for ceremonial swords and other items.
 The Hou Hanshu describes his craftsmanship as high-quality and a model for later generations.